 Yes.
 There are university-wide scholarships that you may be eligible for.
 The Office of Admissions has more information.
 There are competitive scholarships, grants, TA opportunites available to advanced photo students.
 Details are announced during the school year and students are encouraged to apply.

 "How long will it take for me to graduate?"

-The photography program is in heavy demand; therefore in order to preserve the integrity of student education there is a portfolio review with a GPA component.
-The portfolio is the cohesive project created during the spring in PHOT 213.
-You are admitted to MSU as a pre-photo student, and admission does not mean that you have automatically been accepted into the major.
+The photography program is in heavy demand so we have a portfolio review at the end of the Freshman year.
+The portfolio is a cohesive project created during the spring in PHOT 213.
 In order to be eligible for the gate a student will also need to take and pass US and WRIT 101W core before spring semester portfolio review.

 The gate is necessary for our program due to high demand and limited capacity of both faculty and facilities.
 The enrollment control results in smaller class sizes, more faculty contact, better use of the facilities, all of benefit to your education.